Replaces former in 2023

 Hot Topics!

-On Saturday, July 6, 2024, Mike Weiss and Sandy Stanford gave an orientation to teo new members of the chapter at the chapterhouse.
-The newest members of the chapter include Thomas Wolfe, individual membership and Brenda Edwards, Individual membership.
+On Saturday, February 8, 2025, Steve Bennett and Sandy Stanford gave an orientation to one individual and one family memberships of the chapter at the chapterhouse.
+The newest members of the chapter include, from left to right, Brian Hogeland (Michelle Hogeland was absent for the photo), family membership, and Randy Lynn, individual membership.

 Welcome our newest members of the chapter.